 Clothing and hair style are strongly associated with gender.
 There are also strong gender conventions associated with colors and names.
 These gender conventions vary over time.
 At times they have been so rigid that those individuals who dared stepped over the line separating the genders might forfeit their lives.
+It was after all for wearing men's clothing that Joan of Arc was burned at the stake.
 The great horror historically was women dressing as men.
 This was the reason the graet icon of French patriotism, St. Joan, was buened at the stake by the dastardly English.
 In the 19th century the great obsession was women daring to dress as men.
 Thus while little boys commonly wore dresses, it was unheard of for women to wear pants.
 Even the valliant frontiers women in America wore dresses.
 This changed in the 20th century when girls and women began wearing male clothing and the great concern became that boys should never wear effeminate clothing.

-There are strong conventions involved.
+There are very strong gender conventions involved with children's clothing.
 Girls wear dresses and long hair and boys wear pants and short hair.
 These differences are useful in interpreting old photographs when the persons are not idntified or the dates and countries unknown.
 The problem is that the conventions change over time.
 Today for example girls commonly wears pants like boys.
 Many girls in fact dislike dresses.
 Some conventions are stronger than others.
 The fasshion trends tend to be one way, girls adopting boys' styles, rarely boys adopting girls styles.
-Some of the major fashions with gender conotations that have changed over time have been"
+Many of the major fashions with gender conotations that have changed over time.
+While HBC has focused primarily on boys' fashions, we have created many gender convention pages for major styles.
+In addition we are also working on a girls section to provide information specifically on girls clothing.
+Here we will need reader support to fulkly develop the subject.

 Hair fashions have varied even more commonly than clothing fashions.
 Different styles of long and short hair have been worn by both boys and girls.
 These fashions have varied greatly and although gender associations with hair styles have at times been very strongly heald.
 Even as in some instances, the strongly held genger conventions have changed in only a short period of time.
 Boys have in fact worn virtually any hair style once worn by girls, including hair bows and ringlet curls.